 Energy efficiency has big benefits for homeowners in the Chicagoland area.

 One benefit is to live in a more eco-friendly way.
-Eco-friendly is about living in a more sustainable way by using more energy-efficient methods, such as with your plumbing and HVAC.
+Eco-friendly is about being smarter with energy use such as with your plumbing and HVAC.
 In fact, when it comes to your plumbing and HVAC, what may have been installed previously in your home may not have been energy efficient.
 There are also ways to eat and consume more eco-friendly products.
 In honor of Earth Month, we felt it was a great time to share 4 eco-friendly and energy-efficient methods.

 Eco-Friendly Household Products